HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

     The process of configuring Remote Search will include deleting the default Search Service and its corresponding Search collections.

 !!!tip
     This guide uses `kubectl` for all commands that are related to Kubernetes.
-If you are Running on OpenShift, you can replace the `kubectl` command if `oc`.
+If you are Running on OpenShift, you can replace the `kubectl` command with `oc`.

 ## Automated configuration